 There are many legal aid agencies that help people who do not have lawyers.
 These agencies may help you or give you information about your legal problem.

-- What to Expect in Court, by Tennessee Alliance for Legal Services (TALS)
+- Representing Yourself in General Sessions Court, by Tennessee Alliance for Legal Services (TALS)